hsf-training/analysis-essentials/git/04-changes.md

 {% keypoints "Key Points" %}
-- "`git status` shows the status of a repository."
+- `git status` shows the status of a repository.
-- "Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded)."
+- Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded).
-- "`git add` puts files in the staging area."
+- `git add` puts files in the staging area.
-- "`git commit` saves the staged content as a new commit in the local repository."
+- `git commit` saves the staged content as a new commit in the local repository.
-- "Always write a log message when committing changes."
+- Always write a log message when committing changes.
 {% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}